Direct Enrollment: University of Perugia

 The Direct Enrollment Program at the University of Perugia (Università degli Studi di Perugia) offers students the unique opportunity to gain a truly immersive experience in Italian culture and in the European style of education.
 Students will take courses with Italian and international students at both of Perugia’s prestigious universities – the Università per Stranieri and the Università degli Studi di Perugia.
 Students will apply through the Umbra Institute and benefit from the same services (orientation, safety, cultural activities, etc.) as students enrolled in the other Umbra programs.
 Students may enroll in the Direct Enrollment program one semester or a full year; each semester involves language review courses at the Università per Stranieri, tutorials and support sessions at the Umbra Institute, and several courses at the Università degli Studi di Perugia.

-Language Review Program: All students will begin the semester enrolled in an intensive Italian language course for one month prior to starting courses at the Università degli Studi di Perugia.
-This month is dedicated to improving language skills and introducing students to the European university setting.
+Language Review Program: All students will begin the semester enrolled in an intensive Italian language course for six weeks prior to starting courses at the Università degli Studi di Perugia.
+This period is dedicated to improving language skills and introducing students to the European university setting.
 Italian language tutorials will be held weekly and led by Umbra professors at the Umbra Institute.
-Fall students will attend the credit bearing Language Review Program in September and spring students will attend in January.
+Fall students will attend the credit bearing Language Review Program in September/October and spring students will attend in January/February.

 October – December: Classes at the Università degli Studi di Perugia